ionwandodinomo/WRO-Future-Engineers-2025/src/README.md

 </p>

 ### Our Solution
-We used the same 4 wall regions of interest, and moved the line regions to be in the bottom left or right corner of the camera to increase the length of the turn.
+We used the same 4 wall regions of interest and 2 line detecting regions.
 To check for pillars, we included one large ROI checking for both red and green pillars, covering all of the bottom and middle of the camera.
 <p align="center">
 <img src="/other/placeholder.png" height="250">
   <br>